SAP/ui5-webcomponents/docs/7-migration-guides/01-to-version-2.md

  - The JavaScript template option has been removed.

-If you previously run `npm init @ui5/webcomponents-package` to create JS-based project the command will create a TypeScript-based project.
+If you previously ran `npm init @ui5/webcomponents-package` to create a JS-based project the command will create a TypeScript-based project.

 - The TypEscript option `--enable-typescript` has been removed.

-If you previously used `npm init @ui5/webcomponents-package --enable-typescript` to create  TypeScript-based project, now it's by default
+If you previously used `npm init @ui5/webcomponents-package --enable-typescript` to create a TypeScript-based project, now it's by default

 ## Other